 Safe and Healthy Weight Gain

-While filling up on junk food can help you gain weight, it doesn't satisfy your body's nutritional needs.
-Furthermore, even if the sugar and fat in junk food don't cause you to put on weight, they can still do considerable harm to your health.
+While filling up on non-nutritious food can help you gain weight, it doesn't satisfy your body's nutritional needs.
+Furthermore, even if the sugar and fat in processed food don't cause you to put on weight, they can still do considerable harm to your health.

 According to the AAFP, weight gain is similar to weight loss in that it requires a carefully considered approach — one that ensures you're meeting both caloric and nutritional needs.
 When it comes to weight gainer shakes, that means choosing ingredients that provide both calories as well as nutrition, rather than opting for high-calorie shakes that have little nutritional value.